tordevries/debuggr/README.md

 #### startWithLinesOn
 A Boolean value which, if true, will start with the line numbers showing on the left, rather than hidden.
 The default is true.

-#### $showDebuggrLink
+#### showDebuggrLink
 A Boolean value which, if true, includes a link in the options menu to this project's Github page.
 The default is true.

+#### allowCURLtoBypassHTTPS
+A Boolean value which, if true, and if _allowRemoteFileReading_ is true, will load remote HTTPS pages without a complete SSL certificate check.
+This is a security risk; you may be subject to a MITM (man in the middle) HTTPS attack.
+However, this is a _low_ security risk as long as you are reading publicly-accessible URLs without passing usernames or other identifiable information.
+If set to false, you should configure _certificatePathForCURL_, as noted below.

+#### ertificatePathForCURL
+A string variable containing an absolute path to your web server's SSL security certificate.
+The default is "/etc/ssl/certs", though it is impossible to predict if that will work for _your_ server.
+This setting has no effect if _allowCURLtoBypassHTTPS_ is true.

 ---
 ## Future Features

-Here are a few of the ideas on the future radar:
+Some ideas on the future radar:
-- **Whitelisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
+- **Whitelisted or blacklisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
 Useful within a distributed package.
-- **Allow loading of remote files.** This would allow viewing the source of pages elsewhere using cURL, though obviously only HTML/CSS/JS.
-Useful on mobile where it is otherwise difficult to read source code.
+- **Tabbed interface.** Allow creation of tabs to look at different files.
+- **Better styling.** This includes some basic CSS styling for use with Highlight.js, but I'd like to customize these.
+- **Code beautifying.** It might be nice to support js-beautify for code appearance, although this would unlink line number references versus the original source.

 --
 ## License